 - Staff understood how to protect patients from abuse and the service worked well with other agencies to do so.
 Staff had training on how to recognise and report abuse, and they knew how to apply it. - There was a generic organisational safeguarding policy for vulnerable adults and children and young people.
 The policy was in date and had a review date and contained up to date guidance. - All staff were trained to level two in the safeguarding of adults and children and young people as part of mandatory training.
 Training included information on female genital mutilation and other aspects of safeguarding. - We were told that the locations would work with the host trust safeguarding guidelines and policies and with the trust safeguarding teams if any safeguarding issues arose.
-The service could access the trust safeguarding teams if appropriate. - The service had not treated a child for several years.
+The service could access the trust safeguarding teams if appropriate. - There was a flowchart for adult safeguarding on the wall in one of the scanning rooms with information and contact numbers.